tarikh03/K2View-Academy/articles/DPM/09_DPM_Tutorial/05_Masking/03_05_Masking_Ensure_Marked_Complete.md

 Locate and click your Request.

 **Note**: It may take a few minutes for the system to mask the data.
 You can follow the progress by viewing the status bar.
-When the status bar reaches the end and turns fully green, the data masking is complete.
+When the status bar reaches its end and turns fully green, the data masking is complete.

 ![image](../images/05_3_Masking_RequestList_Sorted.jpg)